wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitOperations/TemplateConfigurationsBehaviours.md

 What I want to do here is simply show you how you might go about configuring your template values for some different scenarious you might like to configure your deployment to support.
 When making a deployment, you should refer to the [spec](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/specification.md) and the [quickspec](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/quick_specification.dat)

-Any valid configuration will undoubtably have some combination of these scenarios for the deployment to be successful, for example, its no use configuring this toolkit make a Postgres database deployment if you are deploying Wordpress because as far as I know Wordpress doesn't support postgres out of the box and so such a configuration would result in a failed build with the way that I do things.
-Its not impossible for wordpress using postrgres to be supported here, but, I chose not to because Postgres is not commonly used for wordpress.
+Any valid configuration will undoubtably have some combination of these scenarios for the deployment to be successful, for example, its no use configuring this toolkit to make a Postgres database deployment if you are deploying Wordpress because as far as I know Wordpress doesn't support postgres out of the box and so such a configuration would result in a failed build with the way that I do things.
+Its not impossible for wordpress using postrgres to be supported here, but, I chose not to because Postgres is not commonly used/advised for Wordpress.

 If you look